Mathics3/mathics-development-guide/docs/developing-code/extending/tutorial/hello0.rst

 Now let's go over the code.
-For a Symbol ``Hello`` we define a Python ``Class`` of type ``Predefined``. ``Predifined`` is prehaps the most primitive class that is used for adding Variables and Functions.
+For a Symbol ``Hello`` we define a Python ``Class`` of type ``Predefined``. ``Predifined`` is prehaps the most primitive class that is used for adding Mathics Symbols.

-In that class you define a method ``evaluate(self, evaluation)`` which is what will get called when the Symbol is evaluated.
+In that class you define a method *evaluate(self, evaluation)* which is what will get called when the Symbol is evaluated.
 The ``evaluation`` parameter contains the evaluation environment that can be used to get definitions of variables and other things that may be